HidekiKawahara/FVN/README.md

 ## Release note

-### Audio Toolbox and AppDesigner are awsome
+### Audio Toolbox and AppDesigner are awsome (06/Jan./2020)

 I will migrate to this environment.
 Time saving.
-Please check new directory
+Please check the new directory "audioToolbox"

 ### Temporal envelope shaping based on nonlinear frequency axis warping (30/Oct/2019)